 Not all companies provide Economy 7 tariffs, so checking the type of electricity meter you already have and knowing your energy company are key.
 British Gas, E.on and EDF Energy are some of the electricity companies that have Economy 7 tariffs.

-The rule of thumb is that these times are overnight when electricity usage tends to be lower.
-It is worth keeping in mind that the off-peak times can move around when clocks go back or forward during the year.
+The rule of thumb is that these times are overnight when electricity usage tends to be lower for residential electricity customers.
+It is worth keeping in mind that the off-peak times can move around when clocks go back or forward during the year depending on your postcode.

 Timing your electricity use accurately during off-peak hours is crucial if you want to lower your electricity bill.